aspose-total/Aspose.Total-Products/total/en/java/conversion/ods-to-word/_index.md

               <ul>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How can I convert ODS to WORD Online?</b></span>
+                          <span itemprop="name"><b>How can I convert ODS to Word Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Online App for ODS conversion is integrated above.
 The conversion process involves adding your ODS file either by dragging and dropping it into the white area or clicking inside the area to import the file.
 Once the file is added, simply click the Convert button to start the conversion process.
-Once completed, you can download your newly converted WORD file with just a single click.</span>
+Once completed, you can download your newly converted Word file with just a single click.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">